Flag families: Tricolours and tribands

-Pan-African
+Pan-African colors

 Flags in the pan-African family use a combination of some or all of the colors red, yellow, green, and black.
 Some pan-African flags also have white and, less commonly, blue, but these are not considered pan-African colors.
-The design of flags in this family vary considerably.
+The designs of flags in this family vary considerably.
 The colors red, yellow, and green became associated with pan-African colors through the Ethiopian flag.
 Black was later added by Marcus Garvey, an activist and organizer for the first black unification movement in the United States.
 Inspired by the pan-African colors' growing association with post-colonial independence, many countries in the Caribbean and the Guianas with large populations in the African diaspora also adopted pan-African colors.

 Ethiopian flag family

 The colors green, yellow, and red have been historically important in Ethiopia since the early 17th century.
 Along with Liberia, Ethiopia was the only currently existing nation to avoid European colonization during the scramble for Africa.
 Its flag, therefore, was the inspiration for many countries that gained independence after colonization.
-The modern flags of Bolivia, Lithuania and Myanmar also use these three colors, but their origins are unrelated to the Ethiopian flag.
+The modern flags of Bolivia, Lithuania, and Myanmar also use these three colors, but their origins are unrelated to the Ethiopian flag.